Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

-Torngat Mountains National Park is the quintessential true wilderness area.
+One of Canada’s most beautiful national parks, Torngat Mountains National Park is the quintessential true wilderness area.
 It’s not easy to get there, but once you do, you’ll find a world of dramatic mountains, glaciers, icebergs, polar bears and caribou.
-This is a place where Inuit still hunt, fish and get around just like they have done for thousands of years.
+This is a place where Inuit still hunt, fish and get around just as they have done for thousands of years.
 Newfoundland and Labrador’s newest national park is made up of 3,745 spectacular square miles of pristine wilderness that stretches from Saglek Fjord to the northern tip of Labrador, and west from the Atlantic seacoast to the Quebec border.

 Uttarakhand forms part of the Himalayas, but most travelers to this region tend to overlook it.
 Hindus consider it a pilgrimage center as the area is home to some of the most revered Hindu shrines, but it also hosts rare species of plants and animals, breathtaking jagged peaks and Valley of Flowers National Park.
 Two of the country’s greatest rivers, the Ganges and the Yamuna, originate in the glaciers.
 Journey to Auli, which sits at more than 10,000 feet above sea level, and you’ll discover a hidden treasure that few other tourists venture to, with countless picture-perfect spots and opportunities for the ultimate in peace and tranquility.